explosivegaming/scenario/README.md

 ## Contributing

 All are welcome to make pull requests and issues for this scenario, if you are in any doubt please ask someone in our [discord].
 If you do not know lua and don't feel like learning you can always make a [feature request].
+All our docs can be found [here][docs].
 Please keep in mind while making code changes:

 * New features should have the branch names: `feature/feature-name`
 * New features are merged into `dev` after it has been completed.